maitreverge/minishell_101/ressources/maitreverge/README.md

 The `waitpid` function is a standard C function that makes a parent process wait for a specific child process to exit.

-- ***Function Description***:: `waitpid` suspends the calling process until the specified child process exits.
+- ***Function Description***: `waitpid` suspends the calling process until the specified child process exits.
 It returns the process ID of the child process that exited, 0 if the child is still running, or -1 if an error occurs.
 The exit status of the child process is stored in the integer pointed to by the status parameter.

 - ***Prototype***: `pid_t waitpid(pid_t pid, int *status, int options);`